-The Commission considers that the tolerances for width and thickness for the exemption goods (plus or minus 10%) would make the exemption too broad.
-For example, allowing an exemption for aluminium zinc coated steel with a tolerance of plus or minus 10% for width would exempt from measures goods ranging in width from 1,080mm to 1,320mm.
+The Commission accepts that the tolerances for width and thickness for the exemption goods (plus or minus 10%) would appear to make the exemption too broad.

-BlueScope as the only Australian producer of aluminium zinc coated steel confirmed the applicant's claims that aluminium zinc coated steel beyond certain dimensions was not produced in Australia but expressed concerns about the applicant's proposed tolerances for width and thickness.
-Accordingly, BlueScope stated that it would not oppose the application for exemption provided the tolerance for thickness and width of the exemption goods were amended and reduced in line with Australian Standards, namely tolerance allowances for width of +/- 1% and for thickness of +/- 5%.
+BlueScope, as the only Australian producer of galvanised steel, accepted the applicant's claims that galvanised steel with the characteristics of the exemption goods was not produced in Australia but expressed concerns about the applicant's proposed tolerances for width and thickness.
+Accordingly, BlueScope stated that it would not oppose the application for exemption provided the tolerance for thickness and width of the exemption goods were amended and reduced in line with Australian Standards, namely tolerance allowances for width and thickness of +/- 5%.
 The applicant stated that it does not object to BlueScope's proposed amendment.

-Accordingly, it is the Commission's assessment that there is no Australian industry producing goods that are like to or directly competitive to the amended exemption goods.
-Based on this assessment the Commissioner recommends to the Parliamentary Secretary that the applicant's application in respect of the exemption from the duties be granted for the amended exemption goods.
+Accordingly, the Commission's assessment is that there is no Australian industry producing goods that are like to or directly competitive with the amended exemption goods.
+Based on this assessment the Commissioner recommends to the Parliamentary Secretary that the applicant's application in respect of the exemption from dumping and countervailing duties be granted for the amended exemption goods.